Texting unexpectedly came in more frequently and with more urgency … “We need to meet before you leave.” “You must come at 5 pm.”

 I wrote unto the church: but Diotrephes, who loveth to have the preeminence among them, receiveth us not.
 Wherefore, if I come, I will remember his deeds which he doeth, prating against us with malicious words: and not content therewith, neither doth he himself receive the brethren, and forbiddeth them that would, and casteth them out of the church (3 Jo vs. 9-10).

 By nature, I am a people pleaser and don’t like to make waves.
 I don’t relish conflict, especially with other believers.
 But truth trumps relationships.
 The assertion from my father-in-law, who has had many years of ministry experience combined with occasions in dealing with cantankerous folks, was the key to me putting things into perspective for the conference.
 To a great degree, I was relieved to go forth “with power, with love, and with a sound mind” for the purpose of speaking forth truth during the conference.
-For the time being, the meeting would wait until after the second conference in VA and from there I would submit my responses in writing to church leadership of our home church in NC.
+For the time being, the meeting would have to wait until after the second conference in VA and from there I would submit my responses in writing to church leadership of our home church in NC, a 7-page letter that ultimately had no response from anyone at the church!

 In the beginning of Creation Family Ministries at Tabernacle (NC), the pastor who married us there in 1993, Brother Phil Vos, had gone to be with the LORD in 2008.
 He was a true friend and a friend to anyone whether he agreed with them or not.
 He was truly a servant-hearted man who loved the LORD, who loved people, and who loved to preach God’s Word.
 He also was a “fix-it” man whom you might see somewhere around the school fixing a broken vacuum cleaner!